lieuzhenghong/programming-practice/project_talk_template.md

 #### Diagram

+No diagram

 #### Dataflow and stack

 Before understanding the application flow, you must first understand the process of generating a building inspection report.

-A building inspection report is done as follows:
-An engineer walks around the building and takes photos of all structural features and defects (if any).
+A building inspection report is done as follows: An engineer walks around the building and takes photos of all structural features and defects (if any).
 The engineer will then "tag" the floor plan---put labels on the floor plan to show where each photo was taken.
 Finally, the engineer will produce a PDF report which includes all the photos taken, a description of each photo, and a classification of the defect type.

 Application flow is as follows: